rubyworks/realms/demo/01_application/01_loading.md

 # Load and Require

-The `library` method can be used to constrain a library to a particular version.
+The `library` method can be used to activate a library, constraining it to a particular version.

     library('tryme', '1.1')

-If we try to constrain a library to an incompatible version a VersionConflit will be raised.
+If we try to constrain a library to an incompatible version subsequent to this a `VersionConflict` exception will be raised.

-    expect Roll::VersionConflict do
+    expect Realms::Library::VersionConflict do
       library('tryme', '1.0')
     end